GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 1.5 lb.
 A fine helm polished to perfection.
 When worn, *it emits bright light out 1 yard, fair light a yard beyond that, and dim light 1 foot beyond that.
 When the wearer is wounded, the reach of the bright light is extended by a number a of feet equal to the attack result.
 Qhen this occurs, it inflicts a rafiant attack against every creature within the bright light other than the wearer.

+**Spore Pouch**, $19,000
+1 lb.
+This pouch can be looped into one's belt for cobcenience.
+Inside it contains a strange pollen like substance.
+It can hold up to 12 "doses" of spores. *It can restore a single "dose" after 1d3 days.
+When hurled, the spores function exactly like one of the following spells of your choice (Scorching Spores, Syphon Spores, Wild Spores) with the user casting it as a wyrding regardless of whether they naturally have the capability or not.
+The tier of the spell is how many doses are required to be thrown.
+Additionally, if the wearer was already capable of casting one of those spells, they gain a +1 to spellchecks and counterspell checks involving said spell*.
+If the pouch is submerged, the spores inside are ruined and will disappear.

 **Sring**, $4,936
 Neg.
 A silver band of a ring which looks quite nice in the light.